 Thanks to the dropping visitor numbers, Acapulco has now become an affordable place for a Mexican beach vacation.
 In an effort to lure back travelers, hotels here offer frequent discounts off their already reasonable rates.
 Acapulco feels much more Mexican these days than its flashier competing beach resorts.
 The American vibe you get at Cancún or Los Cabos isn’t present here anymore and your fellow vacationers will be primarily Mexican citizens.

 It still offers plenty of atmosphere and charm, with romantic cliff-side restaurants, VW Beetle taxis, an impressive 17th-century fort, a world-class botanical garden, cliff divers and the old town’s charming shady zócalo.
 And when you tire of the crowds, secluded beaches such as Pie de la Cuesta are just a short trip away.
 According to the U.S. State Department , the violence is not directed toward Americans, but travelers should still remain stay aware of their surroundings.
 The tourist zones are safe and continually patrolled by tourist police.
-If you're at all unsure about your safety, choose a different destination.
-The destinations along Riviera Maya in the east, including Cancún , Cozumel , and Tulum , currently remain safer alternatives to Mexico's west coast.
-To learn more about all the beautiful beaches of the Mexican Riviera, visit here.
+If you’re at all unsure about your safety, choose a different destination.
+The destinations along Riviera Maya in the east, including Cancún , Cozumel , and Tulum , currently remain safer alternatives to Mexico’s west coast.
+To learn more about all the beautiful beaches of the Mexican Riviera, visit here, or visit us on Pinterest.
 Now view our Acapulco Travel Guide to help plan your next Mexican Riviera vacation!

 Acapulco Weather – When to Visit